-Principle 1: The governing body should lead ethically and effectively.
+Principle The governing body should lead ethically and effectively.

-RECOMMENDED PRACTICES STATUS EXPLANATION Members of the governing body should individually and collectively cultivate the following characteristics and exhibit them in their conduct: Integrity Competence Responsibility Accountability Fairness Transparency The governing body should embody the above ethical characteristics in order to offer effective leadership that results in achieving strategic objectives and positive outcomes over time.
-Disclose how members of the governing body are being held to account for ethical and effective leadership.
-Applied The board is responsible for providing effective leadership on an ethical foundation.
+RECOMMENDED PRAC TICES STATUS EXPLANATION cultivate the following cl conduct: - Integrity - Competence - Responsibility • The governing body sho ng body should individually and collectively haracteristics and exhibit them in their - Accountability - Fairness - Transparency Applied The board is responsible for providing effective leadership on an ethical foundation.
 This board is committed to good corporate governance based on the principles of integrity, transparency and accountability in its dealings with all stakeholders.
-All individual directors as well as the company secretary conduct an annual fit and proper test.
 Directors declare any conflict of interest at the commencement of meetings for matters on the agenda as well as annually declaring any other interests.
-The Code of Ethics is reviewed periodically by the board.
-All directors participate in the annual evaluation of board performance.
+The code of ethics is reviewed periodically by the board. objectives and positive of of the governing body are being held to All directors participate in the annual evaluation of board, committee and individual director performance.
 This evaluation covers the board's role and agenda setting, the size, independence and composition of the board, director orientation and development, board meetings, board committees, board accountability and governance practices.